thomaspoignant/go-feature-flag/README.md

 - **Webhook** *- export your variation usages by calling a webhook.*
 - **AWS SQS** *- export your variation usages by sending events to SQS.*
 - **Google PubSub** *- export your variation usages by publishing events to PubSub topic.*
+- **AzureBlobStorage** *- export your variation usages to Azure Blob Storage.*

 Currently, we are supporting only feature events.
 It represents individual flag evaluations and is considered "full fidelity" events.

 **An example feature event below:**